 Laser Pointers on my mind.

-Today and it was my fault for latching on to a post on Facebook about an appeal by South Wales Police about laser pointers.
+Today and it was my fault for latching on to a post on Facebook about an appeal by South Wales Police about laser pointers, that I received some backlash for merely trying to clear up some confusion in my mind.

-I commented on someones shared post by mistake rather than on othe actual post and got hate from it.
-It was no different to what I have said below although I have further elaborated on it.
+My mistake was I commented on someones shared post and got hate from it.
+It was no different to what I have said below although I have further elaborated on my statement.

 Link also here:

-Obviously the people or person that did this should be punished under the terrorism act.
+Obviously the people or person that pointed the laser should be punished under the terrorism act.

-The reason why I latched on was because I could not believe that a pocket laser could cause harm or injure a pilot airborne or crew member when the culprit was on the ground, according to the original post an on-board critical care practitioner suffered blurred vision and a migraine, and had to go off-duty.
+The reason why I latched on was because I could not believe that a simple pocket laser could cause harm or injure a pilot airborne or crew member when the culprit was on the ground, according to the original post an on-board critical care practitioner suffered blurred vision and a migraine, and had to go off-duty (This implies the injury was serious).
+Obviously I was naive about laser pointers and have since learnt a thing or two.

-The incident which happened on Sunday 9.30 pm over Heath Roath Park and Roath Recreation Ground in Cardiff UK, whilst the helicoper was airborne.
+The incident which happened on Sunday 28th February 2021 at 9.30 pm over Heath Roath Park and Roath Recreation Ground in Cardiff UK.
 The laser was directed at a Wales Air Ambulance causing injuries to a crew member.

-This is what a laser pointer looks like from the ground according to this blogger/planespotter/theoretical paper:
+This is what a laser pointer looks like from the ground according to this blogger of this paper:

-This is what an actual pointer looks like from 20km or 12 miles.
+This is what a pointer looks like from 20km or 12 miles.

 More information about laser pointers and aircraft click the link here: https://www.laserpointersafety.com/laser-hazards_aircraft/laser-hazards_aircraft.html

-I obviously did some fact checking and all I got was negative people trolling me with one stating that my shared links where belittling the crime and what I was sharing were theoretical papers, even going as far as insinuating I had some ulterior motive to make the comment.
-(I do not take kindly to accusations).
+I obviously did some research and fact checking and all I got was negative people trolling me, with one stating that my shared links where belittling the crime and what I was sharing were theoretical papers, even going as far as insinuating I had some ulterior motive to make the comment.
+(I do not take kindly to accusations), the said person (mentioning no names) even demanded I explain myself.

-The only reason for the Facebook Comment was if I am brutally honest was to establish facts, first of all there was no mention how far the helicopter was off the ground at the time of the incident?… so my question was how can a laser pointer affect a pilot’s vision?
+The only reason for the Facebook Comment was if I am brutally honest was to establish facts and clear up any confusion, first of all there was no mention how far the helicopter was off the ground at the time of the incident?… so my question was how did the laser pointer affect a paramedics vision?
+Was the helicopter landing or taking off or in mid air?

 Good Journalism should not cause confusion.